 Find Attractions to Explore in Sri Lanka

-Lonely Planet’s Best in Travel 2019 winner, Sri Lanka is certainly a paradise for travellers of all kinds.
-Ancient architectural and archaeological treasures, year-round sunshine, biodiversity hotspots, elegant waterfalls, and also sun-kissed sandy beaches are attractions in Sri Lanka famous among visitors.
+Lonely Planet’s Best in Travel 2019 winner, Sri Lanka, is undoubtedly a paradise for travelers of all kinds.
+Ancient architectural and archaeological treasures, year-round sunshine, biodiversity hotspots, elegant waterfalls, and sun-kissed sandy beaches are attractions in Sri Lanka famous among visitors.
+Let’s find attractions to explore in Sri Lanka.

-And also, one must experience turquoise waters of dancing blue whales, most importantly scenic train rides to the hills, and unique Sri Lankan cuisine at least once in their lifetime.
-UNESCO world heritage sites, vibrant culture enriched with religious values, and welcoming people are even more reasons why this island nation is loved by many.
+One must experience the turquoise waters of dancing blue whales, most importantly, scenic train rides to the hills, and unique Sri Lankan cuisine at least once in their lifetime.
+UNESCO World Heritage sites, vibrant culture enriched with religious values, and welcoming people are even more reasons why this island nation is loved by many.

-Pristine beaches, aromatic Ceylon teas, year-round sunshine, incredible mountain views, as well as distinctive food, not to mention elephants munching on the roads casually, what more do we expect from travelling?
+Pristine beaches, aromatic Ceylon teas, year-round sunshine, incredible mountain views, as well as distinctive food, not to mention elephants munching on the roads casually; what more do we expect from traveling?

 The island has an abundance of breathtaking attractions and exciting things to do.
-However, Sri Lanka is very less travelled and underrated.
-This island nation hooks the traveller’s attention with its unequivocal charm and compels them to revisit it.
-Despite its small size, Sri Lanka has eight UNESCO World natural as well as cultural and historical heritage sites.
-Whether you want to enjoy your coffee amidst a beautiful tea plantation, trek a mountain, or else, relax on a beach, Sri Lanka has something on its sleeves to enchant you.
+However, Sri Lanka is very less traveled and underrated.
+This island nation hooks the traveler’s attention with its unequivocal charm and compels them to revisit it.
+Despite its small size, Sri Lanka has eight UNESCO World natural, cultural, and historical heritage sites.
+Whether you want to enjoy your coffee amidst a beautiful tea plantation, trek a mountain, or relax on a beach, Sri Lanka has something on its sleeves to enchant you.

-This magical island is a perfect tourist destination, with lovely beaches, year-round sunshine, spicy cuisine, extravagant nature, the influence of Buddhism, and also vibrant culture and exciting history.
+This magical island is a perfect tourist destination, with lovely beaches, year-round sunshine, spicy cuisine, extravagant nature, the influence of Buddhism, vibrant culture, and exciting history.

 Sri Lanka is even more of an experience than a mere travel destination.